 Cushion Clear has an altogether different feel than Sticky Clear; it has a soft and grippy matte finish, as opposed to the shiny look of the Sticky and Ratio Clear.
 The grippy, matte finish softens impact and increases control on balance tricks.
 Best of all – Cushion Clear keeps its superior playability throughout its lifespan, where some Sticky Clear might lose its stickiness over a long period of time.

 We've been in the Sweets Lab working on a new clear coat formula and we think we've made something special.
-What we have come up with is a glossy and durable clear that starts out a bit slicker than Sticky Clear or Cushion Clear, but still has just enough grip to slap tricks.
+What we have come up with is a glossy and durable clear that starts out a bit more slick than Sticky Clear, Cushion Clear, or Rubber Clear, but still has just enough grip to slap tricks.